supertechft/ROS_Create3_Agent/README.md

 ## Features

-- Natural language control of Create 3 movement and actions
+- Natural language control of Create 3 movement and actions via text  or verbal commands
 - Integrated with ROSA's language understanding capabilities
-- Works with Create 3 simulation in an empty world
+- Works with iRobot Create 3 in a simulation or real environment

 ---